sriyachakravarthy/EDGE_LLM_FINAL_SUBMISSION/README.md

 ![Phi-2](https://github.com/user-attachments/assets/75ddd831-8068-4239-a062-64f11c5cb01e)

 ## Errors encountered
 We encountered errors while compiling Llama and Qwen models.
 Refer to``` MLC COMPILATION ERRORS``` folder in this repository.
 We were able to compile all the models.
 However, Llama and Qwen fail at runtime due to out-of-memory issues on the target device.
-This comes despite our adherence to the competition rules, where the models in question utilize only around 9 GB of memory on the desktop.
+This comes despite our adherence to the competition rules, where the models in question utilize only around 9 GB of memory on the desktop (as reported in the table above).
 #### Notes

 - hftype chat was used while generating results with batch size 1 and max output length 1024 for llama and qwen models and base type was used for phi2